La Degustation Bohême Bourgeoise Restaurant⭐, Prague: A Michelin-Starred Tribute to Czech Cuisine

 La Degustation Bohême Bourgeoise is still the only restaurant in the Czech Republic to have received and retained a Michelin star for its cuisine based exclusively on Czech ingredients and recipes.

-Yet it really took just a little for this groundbreaking project to end before anyone even had a chance to notice it.
+Yet this groundbreaking project came close to ending before anyone even had a chance to notice it.

 Ambition That Changed the Game